-Public service organisations and their staff are subject to the full provisions of the Terrorism Act 2000 and may commit most of the principal offences under the POCA, but are not legally obliged to apply the provisions of the Money Laundering Terrorist Financing and Transfer of Funds Regulations 2017.
-However, as responsible public bodies, they should employ policies and procedures which reflect the essence of the UK's anti-terrorist financing, and anti-money laundering, regimes.
-Accordingly, this council comply and have an Anti Money Laundering Policy which is reviewed annually by Audit Committee and most recently 21 November 2017.
+Public service organisations and their staff are subject to the full provisions of the Terrorism Act 2000 and may commit most of the principal offences under the Proceeds of Crime Act, but are not legally obliged to apply the provisions of the Money Laundering Terrorist Financing and Transfer of Funds Regulations 2017 (amended in 2019).
+However, as responsible public bodies, they should employ policies and procedures which reflect the essence of the UK's anti-terrorist financing, an anti-money laundering, regimes.
+Accordingly, this council comply and have an Anti-Money Laundering Policy which is reviewed annually by Audit Committee and most recently on 2 March 2021.